 When his Dad becomes aware of how lightweight the curriculum at Central is, he lets Clifford know that if he doesn’t make the effort to get educated then he won’t be going anywhere.

 This is a recurrent theme in Heinlein’s juveniles.
-I remember if from one of my favorites The Rolling Stones
+I remember if from one of my favorites The Rolling Stones.

 In the 1950’s it was an accepted dogma that education was the path to success.
 With the GI bill, etc. many returning veterans went to college and did well and then passed that belief on to their boomer children, like me.